alexjackhughes/yhangry/README.md

    - We could use some kind of rate-limiting middleware, to prevent excessive requests.
    - ON a live app, we could set-up trusted domains, so that we only accept requests from our (or trusted) services.

+### Part 3: Frontend

+1. All of the page is in `app/page.tsx`, and the components are in `components/`.
+2. Rather than use Redux, I've used the url to pass the state around.

 ## Getting Started

 Firstly, you'll want to copy over the `.env.example` into `.env` and fill it with your own values.